DiamondLightSource/Savu/doc/source/reference/iterative_api/iterative.rst

 With iterative plugins API it is possible to build the following iterative pipeline which will enable the iterative alignment algorithm.
 Plugin no. 3 performs re-projection of the reconstructed image, no.4 initialises a registration method to perform alignment of the re-projected data with the original raw data in projection space and no.5  reconstructs the corrected projection data.
-Note that different reconstruction algorithms can be used to reconstruct the corrected data, e.g. it could be the FBP algorithm of the `AstraReconGpu` plugin or a regulairised iterative reconstruction of the `ToMoBAR` package (`TomobarRecon3d` plugin).
-Notably the latter converges significantly faster and delivers a superior reconstruction, hence recommended if the computation time is not the essence (see the images).
+Note that different reconstruction algorithms can be used to reconstruct the corrected data, e.g. it could be the FBP algorithm of the `AstraReconGpu` plugin or 3D reconsutrction algorithms (some ASTRA-wrapped) of the `ToMoBAR` package (`TomobarRecon3d` plugin).
+One can also use the regulairised iterative reconstruction from the `ToMoBAR` package which can converge faster and usually delivers a superior reconstruction, if the computation time is not the essence (see the images).

 .. figure:: iterative_ex3.png
    :figwidth: 60%